-After breakfast transfer out to the legendary Blue Lagoon for a morning's bathe in its turquose blue waters softening up muscles, skin & temperament for the evening's fun & games.
-You'll have time to coat yourself with the Lagoon's silica mud packs or enjoy a treatment or two.
-Back in the city there's time to chillax in your hotel before dinner.
-In the early evening walk down to the old harbour area and Brynjar Eymundsson & Elsa Guðmundsdóttir's restaurant Hofnn where the specialities include shellfish soup with fennel & cream, smoked char, beef tenderloin with snuffed snow peas, liquorice ice cream, home made truffles and the island's famous milk concoction skyr in Brynar's epic fluffy form.
-Afterwards walk along the jetty and board the MS Rosin for a cruise in the sheltered waters of Faxaloi Bay for the best view in town of the fireworks lighting up the skyline at midnight.
+After breakfast check out why we dub Reykjavik 'Latitude with Attitude' and stroll around its toastrack of streets and chillax before the evening.
+(Of course if you're up for it, we have several half day safaris to make the most of your time especially if you're staying for just 4 days).
+In the early evening stroll down by the old harbour area to Brynjar Eymundsson & Elsa Guðmundsdóttir's restaurant Hofnn where the specialities include shellfish soup with fennel & cream, smoked char, beef tenderloin with snuffed snow peas, liquorice ice cream, home made truffles and the island's famous milk concoction skyr in Brynar's epic fluffy form.
+Afterwards walk along the jetty and board the MS Rosin for a cruise in the sheltered waters of Faxafloi Bay for the best view in town of the fireworks lighting up the skyline at midnight.
 Run the clock down as you approach 12 with a glass of sparkling wine and, if the God's are propitious, the Northern Lights overlaying the fireworks.
-Celebrations over, disembark and take the short walk back to your hotel or hit the city's bars whose closing time is something of a mystery!
+Once past midnight take the short walk back to your hotel or hit the city's bars where closing time is always something of a mystery!

 If this is your last day enjoy a bit of a lie in before transferring to Keflavik Airport for your return flight to the UK.
-Alternatively if you have an extra day take one of our day long safaris ( the Ice Cave being the current must do thing) or a trip down to one of favouite spots in the south of the island.
+Alternatively if you are staying an extra day, take one of our day long safaris ( the Ice Cave being the current must do thing) or a trip down to one of favourite spots in the south of the island.

 Return scheduled flights from the UK (Heathrow or Gatwick) to Keflavik International Airport).